nishant-k-marmeto/my-components-faq/README.md

 This component provides a basic outline with minimal styling.
 To ensure it matches your design specifications, additional custom styling may be required.

-# Step 1:
-Copy sections/faq.liquid to your theme sections folder.
-#Step 2:
-Copy assets/faq.js to your theme assets folder.

 # Preview

 ![image](https://github.com/nishant-k-marmeto/my-components-faq/assets/144011719/0617f38f-fba7-43d1-8454-998a557c3f62)